LESLIE: Catherine in Rhode Island is on the line with a leaky roof. Tell us about this leaking ceiling crack, Catherine.

 CATHERINE: It’s just like a slit.

-LESLIE: So there’s nothing open; it’s just like a crack.
+LESLIE: So there’s nothing open; it’s just like a leaking ceiling crack.

 CATHERINE: Yes, it’s like a crack.
 And water drips but just from one area; it’s just like a little drip.

-TOM: If it’s not swollen or deformed in any way, then what you can do is you can add drywall tape across that crack, which would be perforated.
+TOM: If the leaking ceiling crack is not swollen or deformed in any way, then what you can do is you can add drywall tape across that crack, which would be perforated.
 You use – it looks kind of like a mesh; it’s a little sticky and it’s like a mesh.
 And then you spackle over the tape.
 And so you can basically spackle this crack closed and then prime it and paint it without having to replace any of the drywall.

 CATHERINE: Oh, really?
 Oh.
 Well, thank you very much.
 I thought I’d have to replace the whole ceiling.